 Notifiable events

-1. A Contractor shall immediately notify its Sponsoring State or States, and the Secretary-General of the happening of any of the events listed in appendix I to these regulations.
+1. A Contractor shall immediately notify its Sponsoring State or States, [States adjacent to the contract area] [, other relevant stakeholders] and the Secretary-General of the [] [occurrence] of any of the [Notifiable] Events listed in appendix I to these regulations.

-2. The Contractor shall, as soon as reasonably practicable, but no later than 24 hours after the Contractor becomes aware of any such event, provide written notification to the Secretary-General of the event, including a description of the event, the immediate response action taken (including, if appropriate, a statement regarding the implementation of an Emergency Response and Contingency Plan) and any planned action to be taken (b) [Record the notifiable events in the Incidents Register,] which is a register to be maintained by the Contractor on board a mining vessel or Installation to record any Incidents or notifiable events under this regulation.]
+2. The Contractor shall, as soon as reasonably practicable, but no later than 24 hours after the Contractor becomes aware of any such [Notifiable] Event,

+(a) provide written notification to the Secretary-General of the event, including a description of the event, the immediate response action taken (including, if appropriate, a statement regarding the implementation of an Emergency Response and Contingency Plan) and any planned action to be taken, [and]

+(b) [Record the Notifiable Events in the Incidents Register,] [

-3. The Secretary-General shall consult with the Sponsoring State or States, and other regulatory authorities as necessary.
+3. [Upon receipt of notification umder paragraph (2)], the Secretary-General shall consult with the Sponsoring State or States, [States adjacent to the contract area] and other regulatory authorities as necessary, [and shall seek the instructions of the Compliance Committee/Council]. .

 4. The Contractor shall ensure that all regulatory authorities are notified and consulted, as appropriate.